What to Bring to the DMV: Permit Test and Driving Test Checklist

 In addition to the above-mentioned documents, you can also supply a wide range of papers to prove state residency.
 These include, for example, your state school transcripts, mortgage or lease agreements, your earnings statement, or papers by state or local government.

-Standard of Your Own Car
+Requirements for Your Own Car

 If your car is not in good enough shape, the DMV examiner will postpone the driving test.
 All states have a set of standards that the car must abide by to be satisfactory.
 Don’t make the mistake of showing up in a car that does not live up to the standards set by your state as you won’t be allowed to take the road test.